 - Proof of identity for all household members includes, but is not limited to, a valid unexpired United States passport, a birth certificate, a valid driver's license or a current photo identification card.

-- Proof of address (apartment or house lease; electric, gas, water or phone bill)
+- Proof of address (apartment or house lease; electric, gas, water or phone bill).

 - Proof of income (most recent 4 weeks of pay stubs or a letter from the employer stating gross salary)

-- If you are a student, proof of enrollment
+- If you are a student, proof of enrollment in school.

 - Proof that your child(ren) has met the Maryland State Immunization requirement.